AlgorithMikely/DiscordDuplicateImageDetector/README.md

-# Discord Duplicate Image Detection Bot (Slash Commands)
+# Discord Duplicate Image Detection Bot V3
 ## Overview

 This Discord bot helps server administrators detect and manage duplicate or near-duplicate images posted by users.
 It's particularly useful for scenarios like verifying unique submissions (e.g., proof screenshots for contests or tasks).